sjfke/nonbleedingedge/cheatsheets/powershell.rst

 	# Permit yourself to run PowerShell scripts
-	PS> Set-ExecutionPolicy -ExecutionPolicy AllSigned -Scope CurrentUser    # Must be Signed PS> Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser # RemotelySigned PS> Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Scope CurrentUser # EVIL / BAD
+	PS> Set-ExecutionPolicy -ExecutionPolicy AllSigned -Scope CurrentUser    # Must be Signed PS> Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser # Must be RemotelySigned PS> Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Scope CurrentUser # Disable

-If you choose **Unrestricted** you have been **Warned** that any PowerShell script, even ones inadvertently or unknowingly downloaded from the Internet will run as you, and with your privileges.
+Choosing **Unrestricted** means that any PowerShell script, even ones inadvertently or unknowingly downloaded from the Internet will run as you, and with your privileges, so **be careful**

-During development the following avoids having certificates installed and updating the signature each time.
+When developing the following avoids having certificates installed and updating the signature each time.
 ::

   PS> powershell.exe -noprofile -executionpolicy bypass -file .\script.ps1